shinoka7/rcos-status-updates/fall_2018/week_04.md

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

-	Designed some new core functions
+	Designed some new core functions for notifications Mainly for sending out notifications.

 ## This Week's Plan